Placido (Tonkawa leader): Battle

 At sunrise on May 12, 1858.
 Ford and his joint force of Rangers and Tonkawa began an all-day battle with a dawn attack on a sleeping Comanche village.
 The so-called Battle of Little Robe Creek was actually three distinct separate incidents which happened over the course of a single day.
 The first was the attack on the sleeping village.
-The second was a follow up attack on the village of Iron Jacket, somewhat further up the Canadian River.
+The second was a follow-up attack on the village of Iron Jacket, somewhat further up the Canadian River.
 Iron Jacket, so named for the coat of iron mail he wore in battle was killed in this exchange, and the remainder of his village was saved by the timely intervention of Peta Nocona with a third force of Comanche who arrived to engage Ford while all the villages along the Canadian made a swift withdrawal.
 Before the withdrawal, a dozen Tonkawas were killed in single combat with Comanches whose challenge to single combat they accepted.
 Ford, enraged by the losses, finally forbid the Tonkawa to accept anymore.

 Peta Nocona knew that his warriors were no match for the Rangers in an even exchange of gunfire, and had no intention of engaging in such an exchange.
-He used every trick available to him, including attempting to lure the Rangers and Tonkawas into individual duals, to delay the enemy so the villages upriver would be able to withdraw safely.
+He used every trick available to him, including attempting to lure the Rangers and Tonkawas into individual duels, to delay the enemy so the villages upriver would be able to withdraw safely.
 In this, he was successful.

 The Battle of Little Robe Creek was notable in that the Texan forces first, invaded the United States against every tenet of federal law and numerous Indian Treaties, attacked Indian villages without warning of any kind, and allowed their allied Indians, the Tonkawa, to eat some of the Comanche killed in battle.

 After Little Robe Creek

-Despite their literally dying for the white Texans, the Tonkawa were endangered on the Brazos Reservation.
+Despite their sacrifice for the Texans, the Tonkawa were endangered on the Brazos Reservation.
 Indeed, once a settler accused two Tonkawa warriors of killing a man, and Plácido fled, seeking refuge with other Indians—all of whom refused him sanctuary.
 Only the timely intervention of Robert Neighbors, who convinced the US military not to pursue the matter, kept the settlers from hanging Plácido.
 Increasing harassment by white settlers had made Texas increasingly dangerous for the Indian.
 In 1859, Indian agent Neighbors convinced the United States to allow the displacement of all the Texas tribes, (including Plácido and his Tonkawa), to a reservation in Indian Territory (Oklahoma).

 In October 1862, when Confederate Indian agents arrived at the reservations, only the Tonkawa welcomed them, as Placido saw the Confederacy as an extension of his beloved Republic of Texas, which had valued his people.
 Unfortunately for the Tonkawa, other Indians never forgot the Tonkawa's loyalty to the Texans, even if the Texans did.
 Despite pleas from the aging Placido to protect his people from their enemies, the Tonkawa were not allowed to return to their reservation on the Brazos, and remained on a reservation in Oklahoma with the Delaware, Shawnee and Caddo tribes.